sym7534/Molehunt/README.md

 # Molehunt
 sym's version of molehunt

+# Note: Currently broken, idk why - use other version on my github

 inspired by Piffin380's viral youtube series of the same name.

 note: only run molehunt:start to start a game